Team-Crushing-It/seamless/README.md

 # seamless

-An example landing page in Flutter Web
+An example landing page in Flutter Web, complete with a scrolling navbar and simple animations

 ![snippet of animations](https://github.com/Team-Crushing-It/seamless/blob/main/2021-04-05%2012.18.47.gif)